 - Compound telescopes (Schmidt-Cassegrains, Maksutov-Cassegrains) combine mirrors and lenses into a compact tube.
 Great for portability, slightly more expensive.

-At this price point you are looking for maximum aperture on a stable mount with decent eyepieces.
-Here are my top picks.
+At this price point you are looking for maximum aperture on a stable mount with decent eyepieces β and increasingly, the cheapest serious smart telescopes too.
+Here are my top picks (US prices, early 2026).

 The tabletop Dobsonian is the best-kept secret in beginner astronomy.
 The Heritage 150P gives you a 6-inch parabolic mirror in a collapsible tube that fits in a backpack.
 Set it on a sturdy table or a crate, and you have a scope that will show you the rings of Saturn, the cloud bands of Jupiter with its four Galilean moons, craters on the Moon in jaw-dropping detail, the Orion Nebula, the Andromeda Galaxy, and dozens of star clusters.